SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 you furnish in this sub-section of the proposal should include a few more details than the topic list that you provided in the previous sub-section.

-- **Final Topic**:
+- **Chosen Topic**:

-#### What is one insight from the "Software Engineering at Google" book that you have applied to your practice of software engineering?
-What happened when you applied this insight?
+#### What are the scientific and engineering goals for your chosen project?

-TODO: Write a brief one paragraph response to this question.
+TODO: Provide a list of at least three goals for your chosen project.

-#### From the perspective of professional development and the content in the "Software Engineering at Google" book, what is the greatest weakness of your software engineering team?
-Why?
-How would you advise the team to improve?
+#### What is the abstract of your project proposal?

-TODO: Write a brief one paragraph response to this question.
+TODO: Write a one-paragraph abstract that overviews your proposed project and the expected outcomes.
+The content that you write here should be written and formatted like the abstract of a scientific paper published in an ACM or IEEE conference in the field of computer security.
+The one different between an abstract that you read in a published research paper and this abstract is that the one you are writing here will reference expected research results and a published paper will explain the results from a completed study.

-#### From the perspective of professional development and the content in the "Software Engineering at Google" book, what is your greatest weakness?
-Why?
-How do you plan to improve as this course continues?
+####

 TODO: Write a brief one paragraph response to this question.